New Mexico Oilfield Accident Attorneys

 • Fires Caused by Static Discharge or Leaks: Even a small spark can ignite leaking vapors or fuel.
 Static electricity, exposed wires, and poorly grounded equipment can all cause deadly fires or explosions at New Mexico oilfield sites—especially during tank cleaning or fluid transfers—if operators do not take proper preventative measures.

-If you or someone you love has suffered because of an oilfield accident, our firm has the experience and proven results to help you recover what you’ve lost.
-We’ve gotten our clients over $20 billion in verdicts and settlements because we go above and beyond to get the results that people need—no matter what.
+If you or someone you love has suffered because of an oilfield accident, our firm is here to help you recover what you’ve lost.
+We’ve won our clients over $20 billion in verdicts and settlements because we go above and beyond to get the results that they need—no matter what.

 Top-Rated New Mexico Oilfield Accident Law Firm: (888) 493-1629